2qx/short-metadata-protocol/README.md

 The aim of this proposal is to provide a minimal mechanism for a contract, or user, to store several hundred bytes of information in a fast and cost effective way, with a very low barrier to entry.

-In 2024, op_return data is stored a propagated by many nodes; so a common format to store metadata would give contracts and users a way to mint tokens with metadata in a decentralized way, storing the data at the cost of 1 sat/byte for the near future.
+In 2024, op_return data is stored and propagated by many nodes; so a common format to store metadata would give contracts and users a way to mint tokens with metadata in a decentralized way, storing the data at the cost of 1 sat/byte for the near future.

 ## Specification